 You'll find this Bible very engaging to read, but it's not always easy to look up a specific verse because of its unique format.
 That said, it makes a great companion to your regular study Bible, as it helps to place biblical events in perspective.

-Paraphrase Bibles are NOT translations of the Word and cannot be considered the inspired Word of God in the true sense.
-Generally, they are an author's commentary of the Bible and can reflect the author's doctrinal biases.
+Paraphrase Bibles are not literal translations of the Word; they contain an author's commentary and can reflect doctrinal biases.

-The Passion Translation is NOT a translation in the traditional sense, it's the work of its sole author, Brian Simmons, and it lays somewhere between a paraphrase and a thought-for-thought translation.
-It strongly reflects one author's doctrinal views and understanding of the Bible.
+The Passion Translation (TPT) isn't a "translation" in the traditional sense.
+It's the work of its author, Brian Simmons, and it lays somewhere between a paraphrase and a thought-for-thought translation.

 And to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 (1 Corinthians 12:10 NKJV)